Skip to main content

 DIRECTIONS

-2. Slice the sweet potato into 1/4- inch slices by cutting down the middle lengthwise.
-If you have a mandolin, this is easy, or a food processor with a slicing blade.
+2. Slice the sweet potato into 1/4 inch slices by cutting down the middle lengthwise.
+If you have a mandolin, this is easy.
+You can also use a food processor with a slicing blade.

-3. Soak the slices in water for 2 hours, drain, and dry.
+3. Soak the slices in water for two hours, drain, and dry.

 5. Dehydrate at the highest setting, 145-155 degrees, until done.
-Drying for approximately 6-8 hours (or longer) will leave them with a chewy texture.
+Drying for approximately six-eight hours (or longer) will leave them with a chewy texture.
 For crunchier treats, dehydrate longer until the desired consistency.

 6. Store in an air-tight container.